 Red or Gold for the 500 GB and 1TB versions

 And metallic Black for the 1 TB and 2 TB storage options.

 Plenty of storage choice.
 So match with your Mac’s accessories or your mood.

 When you’re into video editing, Photoshopping large photographs.
 Or movie and audio editing then you’ll love this drive’s speed.

 Samsung T5 Reliability

-Because this drive operates electronically, there is no worry about internal parts wearing out and failing as they do on a normal mechanical hard drive.
-The T5 has exceptional reliability with many very happy users.
+You’ll find your Samsung T5 has exceptional reliability with many very happy users.
 You can read what those users say by clicking on the picture link to Amazon above.
-The quality of this drive just shines through.
+There you’ll see the quality of this drive just shines through.

-Why not take a look at this quick under one minute video on the Samsung T5.
+Why not take a look at this quick 3 minute 19 second video reviewing the Samsung T5.